adl-lang/adlc-wrapper/README.md

-A deno typescript wrapper of the adl command line compiler.
+A typescript wrapper of the ADL CLI compiler, and support functions for generating code from ADL.